-NHT Performance Management Framework (PMF) in response to the requirements of the DfT Self-assessments by a group of twelve Authorities led by Jon Munlsow of South Gloucestershire Council.
+NHT Performance Management Framework (PMF) was developed in response to the requirements of the DfT Self-assessments by a group of twelve Authorities led by Jon Munlsow of South Gloucestershire Council.

 The Framework follows HMEP Asset Management Guidance and the New Code of Practice.